Electrical magnetochiral anisotropy in trigonal tellurium from first principles

 Recently, Calavalle \textit{et al.}~\cite{calavalle2022gate} reported the manipulation and detection of eMChA in tellurium nanowires at low temperatures.
-Motivated by these measurements and by those of Ref.~\cite{Rikken19}, we undertake in this work an \textit{ab initio} study of the eMChA response in $p$-doped trigonal tellurium, hereafter referred to as $p$-Te.
-As it crystallizes in the simplest-possible chiral structure with only three atoms per cell, elemental tellurium is an ideal prototype material for performing \textit{ab initio} calculations of eMChA.
+Motivated by this work and by that of Refs.~\cite{Rikken19,Hirobe22}, here we undertake an \textit{ab initio} study of the eMChA response in $p$-doped trigonal tellurium ($p$-Te).
+As it crystallizes in the simplest chiral structure with only three atoms per cell, elemental tellurium is an ideal prototype material for performing bulk \textit{ab initio} calculations of eMChA.